Don’t be brokenhearted about Bruichladdich.

-What an amazing job Bruichladdich have done in winning hearts and minds.
-Their customers feel an intense loyalty and have a huge feeling of ownership.
+What an amazing job Bruichladdich has done in winning hearts and minds.
+Their customers feel intense loyalty and have a huge feeling of ownership.
 They are like football club fans.

 Football clubs change all the time.
 New players, new managers, new strategies and yet the fans stay with them, stay loyal.
-The fans are staying loyal to something inside themselves, it is from within themselves the passion is generated.
-The club is merely the medium which allows this intrinsic feeling expression.
+The fans are staying loyal to something inside themselves, it is from within themselves that passion is generated.
+The club is merely the medium that allows this intrinsic feeling of expression.

 Jim McEwan is retiring next year ~ retiring from Bruichladdich that is.
 McEwan has plans of his own ~ he is on the next stage of his life journey with whisky.
 He is planning to travel the world with a Spirit Aid show.
 He will be like a rock star, he will be like The Boss but singing the praises of Scotch Whisky.

-Mark Reyniers family are growing up, his children are moving off the island to be educated, his personal life is changing.
+Mark Reyniers’s family is growing up, his children are moving off the island to be educated and his personal life is changing.

 They had to do something to generate an income for themselves.
 And in doing so they opened up the world of whisky.
 Never a truer example of necessity is the mother of invention than Bruichladdich.
 No one can wait 10 years for a return on their new project ~ unless one is a nuclear power station perhaps.

-As Martha Beck says, the future is small, individual, unusual, different things.
+As Martha Beck says, the future is small, individual, unusual and different things.
 We all have access to everything now.
 People are jaded.
 They want unique, special, crafted things.
 The business thinkers of the world know this.
-This is forward thinking, seeing future trends.
+This is forward-thinking, seeing future trends.

-Remy are looking to the future.
-Its not the customer who has to worry about change of ownership, its the workers at the distillery ~ lets hope Remy will at least pay lip service to the family orientated way this working environment has been run for the last 10 years or so.
+Remy is looking to the future.
+It’s not the customer who has to worry about the change of ownership, it’s the workers at the distillery ~ Let’s hope Remy will at least pay lip service to the family-orientated way this working environment has been run for the last 10 years or so.

-Bruichladdich has been an adventure for Mark Reynier, Jim McEwan et al, albeit a heartfelt one, but at the end of the day these guys dont stand still.
-They had a business idea, they took it to THEIR chosen level of fruition, and like a football club, or a river, or the concept of royalty, Bruichladdich will flow on, ever changing, ever the same.
+Bruichladdich has been an adventure for Mark Reynier, Jim McEwan et al, albeit a heartfelt one, but at the end of the day, these guys don’t stand still.
+They had a business idea and they took it to THEIR chosen level of fruition, and like a football club, or a river, or the concept of royalty, Bruichladdich will flow on, ever-changing, ever the same.

 If they were romantic, sentimental idealists they would have never managed to turn 6 million into 48 million in 10 years ~ The people at Bruichladdich Distillery truly are alchemists!